Only the True Best List of TV and Movie Cars

 F – Frogger Mode: Provides underwater assistance includes periscope.

 G – Go Homing Robot: Bird-shaped robot flies home with recorded material.

 For all its gadgets, no such car has as much versatility in celluloid.
 The Mach 5 is both a streetcar and a race car.
 It’s a muscle car and it’s exotic as well as geeky.
 The Mach 5 has something for everyone, which is why we believe it is the most memorable of all film or TV show cars.

 Speed Racer was created by Tatsuo Yoshida.
-In Japan the show was called Mach Go Go Go and first aired April 2, 1967.
+In Japan, the show was called Mach Go Go Go and first aired April 2, 1967.
 There were 52 episodes of the original Speed Racer of which the last episode aired March 31, 1968.
-Yoshida did not draw inspiration of the Mach 5 from anything, instead he used his own imagination for something entirely unique in design.
-There were factors in design such as keeping the lines to minium for ease in animation.
+Yoshida did not draw inspiration of the Mach 5 from anything, instead, he used his own imagination for something entirely unique in design.
+There were factors in design such as keeping the lines to a minium for ease in animation.